In this guide, we will be showing you how to install the media center software, LibreELEC, to your Raspberry Pi.

 Before proceeding with this section, make sure that you know which Raspberry Pi you want to use LibreELEC on.

-LibreELEC has support for all currently released versions of the Raspberry Pi, from the Pi Zero to the Pi 4.
+LibreELEC has support for all currently released versions of the Raspberry Pi.

-1. There are three versions of the LibreELEC distribution available for the Raspberry Pi.
+1. There are multiple versions of the LibreELEC distribution available for the Raspberry Pi.

-Each version of the operating system targets a particular set of hardware, so we will be pointing you in the right direction with the list below.
+Each version of the LibreELEC operating system targets a particular set of hardware, so ensure that you download the correct one for your version of the Raspberry Pi.

-You can download the LibreELEC image for the original Raspberry Pi by going to the following download page.
+You can download the LibreELEC image for the Raspberry Pi by going to the download page.

-2. In the next section, we will be showing you how to install the LibreELEC image to your Raspberry Pi’s SD card.
+2. In the next section, we will be showing you how to install the LibreELEC image to a SD card for use in the Raspberry Pi.

 Installing LibreELEC to your Raspberry Pi